 Be careful, PLEASE!!!

 Critics of this sweet potato concept say that it’s too dangerous and I do understand the concern.
 Someone I know said she would be too afraid of “slicing off her hand”.
 My response was, “But we grew up playing with lawn darts in the 80s and nobody got punctured”.
-That said, there are three ways to make this safer:
+That said, there are ways to make this safer:

 - A blade guard comes with mandolin slicers, so make sure you use it.